ecbc0/note-math/item.en/scalar-field-non-relativity.en.typ

 $
 The time component of the Schrodinger field current is positive and its spatial integral is time invariant

-Should this quantity be "particle number density" or "probability density"?
+Should this quantity be "particle number density" or "probability density" or "electric charge density"?

 *_Warning_* No one can currently solve atoms other than hydrogen atoms using the Schrodinger equation.
 What form of many-particle interaction model should be used is also not an obvious matter.
 No repeatable evidence or downstream applications